rtibi/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 ## Checklist of preferred objection handling

-1. The Mortgage SQL DB cannot be hosted in the public cloud.
+1. The Mortgage SQL DB cannot be hosted in the public cloud

     **Potential Answer:**

     The SQL Database containing the customer information will be hosted in Azure Stack in the FT datacenter.
 This will require the SQL DB Resource Provider to be running on Azure Stack.
 The data will never reside in the Azure Global Cloud.

-2. Contoso will have a very limited staff to manage the US based operations, so minimizing patching of systems and day-to-day management is very important.
+2. Contoso will have a very limited staff to manage the US based operations, so minimizing patching of systems and day-to-day management is very important

     **Potential Answer:**